Code-Institute-Submissions/animal-crossing-recipe/README.md

 - ## Testing User Stories from User Experience (UX) Section As a visitor of the site, I wish to:

+  - I would like to find recipe.

+    Visitor can search for exisitng recipe by typing on the search bar at DIY Recipe page.

   - I would like to browse the website without registering or signing up.

     Visitor can browse the recipes anytime they want without register or logging in.